Key takeaways:

 What are HTTP status codes?

-HTTP status codes are three-digit messages from a website’s server to a browser to indicate the outcome of a request.
+HTTP status codes are three-digit messages sent from a website’s server to a browser to indicate the result of a request.

 There are five main categories of status codes, each starting with a different number.
 Think of them as traffic signals: some mean “all clear,” others say, “go another way,” and a few are flashing warning lights that need attention.